Once upon a time, I was a Coupon-aholic.

 I really can’t say “I could” when I know I won’t.

 Did you get your free $5 Amazon MP3 credit through Scott Shared Values?
+I’m sorry.
+This offer has now expired.
 You could use it to buy Time To Say Goodbye.
 That’s one of Hubby’s and my fave songs ever.
 We both heard it separately and went out and bought the album at the same time.
 (I was in Bangkok and he was here.)
 Maybe I should get the karaoke version and make him sing it with me.
 Hee hee.
 (Affiliate link alert!!!)